JASHunt/NARev_Gaia_Dynamics_Review/README.md

 Figure's 7,8,9,10,12,13,14 are created from a subset of the Gaia DR3 RVS data with added action variables from Adrian Price-Whelan using gala.
 The file is available at Zenodo (https://doi.org/10.5281/zenodo.14609059) as GaiaDR3 and must be downloaded spearately.

-A notebook for Figure 15 will be uploaded shortly